tmgergo/cron-parser/README.md

-## Notes
+## How to run

-Build:
+The app is packaged as a jar file, it can be found in the [./test_config](./test_config) folder, and can be run with:

+`java -jar cron-parser-1.0.jar`

+To test it with an example config, run (from the project's root folder):

+`cat ./test_config/example_config.txt | java -jar ./test_config/cron-parser-1.0.jar 16:10`

+### Build
+If needed, the project can be re-built by running the `jar` gradle task.
+From the project's root folder:

 `./gradlew jar`

-Run:

-`java -jar ./build/libs/cron-parser-1.0.jar`

-`cat ./test_config/example_config.txt | java -jar ./build/libs/cron-parser-1.0.jar`
+The new jar file will be put in `./build/libs/`

+## Test coverage
+A detailed test coverage report can be found [here](./coverage-report/ns-1/index.html).

 ## Assumptions
+During development, I made the following assumptions:
 - all times in the task config are in 24h format
-- the separator between the minute, the hour and the command can be one or multiple whitespaces
+- the separator between the minute, the hour and the command can be one or multiple whitespaces (e.g. `30 1 /bin/run_me_daily` and `30    1     /bin/run_me_daily` are both valid)
+- the task config lines may contain leading and trailing whitespaces (e.g. `30 1 /bin/run_me_daily` and `     30 1 /bin/run_me_daily    ` are both valid)
+- each word after the minute and hour is part of the command (e.g. in case of `30 1 /bin/run_me_daily -A param1` the command is `/bin/run_me_daily -A param1`)
 - commands have reasonable length and word count
-- simulated current time has leading 0s (e.g. "03:27" and not "3:27")
+- the simulated current time has leading 0s (e.g. `03:27` and not `3:27`)
-- output: only minutes are padded with zeros
+- in the next run output only minutes are padded with zeros (e.g. `3:07` and not `03:07`)

+## Comments, considerations, potential future improvements
+- One could easily argue that the solution is over-engineered and I wouldn't argue against it.
+I assumed this would be a solution used long term and so aimed to make it a well architected application.
+- Some utility type functionality (e.g. parsing) could be implemented as extension functions.
+The current utility classes provide better encapsulation, especially around the magic values in `TaskUtils`.
+The encapsulation around `TaskUtils.ALL_VALUES` could be better, but it is "good enough" for a system with this scope.
+- I could have used e.g. `LocalTime` instead of the custom `SimulatedTime` data class, but a more narrow API is probably better here.
+Also, the name of the class might be too specific, but in this well-defined scope the current name described exactly what this class represents.
+- For the error case I could have added better, more descriptive messages

-## Requirements
+# Requirements

 We have a set of tasks, each running at least daily, which are scheduled with a simplified cron.
 We want to find when each of them will next run.